uvaai/pdp/_schedules/1 Fall 2020/index.md

 ## Syllabus<br><small>Fall 2020</small>

 Welcome to this programming course!
 In the weeks ahead, you'll use the Python programming language while learning to solve scientific problems from several fields of science.
 This course is intended for students who have no experience in programming at all.
-It comprises four modules, wherein you learn about the Python language, but foremost about strategies you can use to solve complex computational problems.
+It comprises seven modules, wherein you learn about the Python language, but foremost about strategies you can use to solve complex computational problems.

 ## Staff

+Tim Doolan (coordinator)

 Simon Pauw (teacher)

-If you have practical matters that you would like to discuss, always send an e-mail to the staff via <scientific@mprog.nl>.
-We will answer within a couple of days, if not hours.
+Wouter Vrielink (teacher)

+Kiki van Rongen (TA)

+You can reach us at <minorai@mprog.nl> for any practical matters or other questions.

 ## Getting started

-0. Read more of the syllabus, below.
+1. Read more of the syllabus, below.
 2. [Install](/python/en/installing) Python.

-3. Choose one of the level 1 modules to get started!
+## Deadlines

+All assignments in a module should be handed in by *Friday 23:59*.

+If you think you will not make a deadline, send us an email *before* the deadline has expired, so we can try to find a suitable solution.

+## Asking questions

+If you have any question about the material, there are several ways to get assistance.

+### Ed Q&A Forum

+The first place you should try and ask your question is on the Ed [Ed forum](https://us.edstem.org/courses/2334/).
+Details on using *Ed* can be found in the Welcome post there.

+### Videocall on Discord

+If you have a very specific question, something that would require sharing a large portion of your solution, or you are unsure how exactly to phrase your question for Ed, you can request a videocall with the staff.
+You can do so on Discord, using the *QuestionQueue* bot.

+The question queue will be open **every weekday from 9:00 to 13:00**.
+If you send the *QuestionQueue* bot a direction message starting with `!ask` and then followed by your question, you will be added to the queue.
+The staff will take videocalls from the queue in the order they are asked, and you will be notified by the *QuestionQueue* bot when it is your turn.

+### Werkcollege at Science Park

+Once a week there will also be a werkcollege at Science Park, which will replace the Discord video calls for that day.
+You can sit there, bring your laptop to work, meet your fellow students, and ask the staff questions.
+The schedule for the werkcolleges can be found on [Datanose](https://datanose.nl/#course[90802]).

+### Zoom meetings

+There will be Zoom meetings scheduled twice a week, once on **Wednesday at 15:00** and once on **Friday at 15:00**.
+These meetings will be used to discuss progress and answer questions.
+In addition, these meetings may also be used to give lectures, when there are parts of the theory that require more explanation.
+You can also request a topic be discussed in more depth at these meetings, which then may be covered at the next meeting.

+### Email the staff

+If you have personal matters to discuss or other questions that do not fit any of the formats above, you can email the course staff at <minorai@mprog.nl>

-## Prerequisites
+## Passing the course

-This course assumes **no** prior programming experience.
-If you have already done a course in Python, or if you have extensive experience in another programming language, this course might not be your best option---but we're happy to refer you to other courses if you'd like!

-Other than that, some modules assume high school mathematics or physics, but many do not.
-If you feel overwhelmed, don't hesitate to contact the course staff!
-We can explain the course's philosophy and requirements, and make recommendations on how to approach problems.
+Your grade for this course will consist of several elements

+### Modules 1 & 2

+Module 1 and Module 2 of this course will be graded on a pass/fail basis.
+If you recieve a failing grade for one of these modules, you will have have to improve your code and submit the assignment again.
+You must receive a pass grade for both assignments in order to pass the course.
+There are 2 main reasons for this:

+1. The material in the first two modules is fundamental.
+It is important you are able to solve these assignments sufficiently before moving on to the next modules.

+2. Grading of the later modules will be done mostly on *style* and *design* of your code.
+For the first two modules you will still be learning what those concepts are.

+When you've completed the module sufficiently, you will also get feedback on the style and design of your solution.
+This should help you improve these aspects of your code before you are actually graded on them.

+### Modules 3 - 7

+These modules will each be graded on a 1 to 10 scale.
+Your grade will mainly depend on the style and design of your code.
+These concepts will be further introduced as you go through the modules, but here are a quick definitions to give you an idea

+Design

+: This is about adding effective abstractions to your code.
+Simple examples might be to use a loop instead of copy-pasting code, or writing a function for code you want to reuse several times.

+Style

+: This is about how readable your code is for other people.
+For example, using clear variable names, adding comments and adding whitespace to separate blocks of code, all can help with the readibility.

+If you've completed the entire module and your code produces the correct output, your grade starts at 6.
+The remainder of your grade is then determined as follows:

+* 0 - Style and design of the code should be improved.
+Code does produce correct output and open questions have been answered.

+* 1 - Style and design have had some attention, but there are still clear improvements to be made.
+Answers to any open questions are mostly correct.

+* 2 - Style and design are OK, answers to open questions are correct.

+* 3 - Style and design are very good, answers are correct and show understanding.

+* 4 - Exceptional style and design, answers are beyond expectations.

+### Exam

+Once you've completed all 7 modules there will be an oral exam.
+This exam will be scheduled indivually with the course staff and will also be *pass/fail*.

+Once you've passed the exam, your final grade will be computed as the average of all your grades for modules 3, 4, 5, 6 and 7.

 ## Goals

-This really is a beginner's course.
+This the first few modules are a beginner's course.
 We will teach you the basics of Python programming as well as several different ways of solving computational problems.
 After this course, we envision that you:

 - can transform the description of a simple algorithm into working code by combining basic program elements
 - can apply several scientific programming techniques from different areas of study